andrasq/node-docs/elastic-pipes.md

 Not a pipe dream!
 Use a journal file:  append newline terminated strings, and periodically process the journal, replacing it with a new empty file.

+As observed at the time [1],

+> The solution is to interpose a low-latency elastic store between every
+> production and consumption point at every stage of the transmission pipeline.
+> This eliminates blocking, and also exposes the messages to batching, boosting
+> throughput.
+>
+> The original idea gelled when we [...] started seeing blanks in the graphs:  a
+> direct end-to-end data delivery system does not tolerate delays and does not
+> scale.
+Instead, data needs to be aggregated and delivered in batches.
+Statsd
+> and Ganglia use this same principle.

 Files are Great

 - unlimited capacity (disk space is one of the most plentiful resources on a